sanjanachin/U.stick-battle-arena/README.md

 # U.stick-battle-arena
 ### Game Description
 Stick Battle Arena is a multiplayer hunger games type game where the last person standing wins.
 Players will fight as stick people and battle each other to victory.
 The game will include several themed stages, and even more unique weapons such as bows, guns, spears, swords, grenades, machine guns, rocket launchers, flame throwers and more.
 Learning good movement and how to line up shots will be a core element of the gameplay.
+### Running the system
+In order to run the system within the editor follow these steps:
+- Download and install Unity
+- Clone JimmyC7834/U.stick-battle-arena via ssh into desired project location
+- Under the projects tab select 'Open'
+- Select U.stick-battle-arena folder
+- Ensure editor version is 2021.3.16f1
+- Once project is opened select the 'Play' button at the top of the screen
+### Running the tests
+The tests are handled by Unity TestRunner and can be launched through github actions or in Unity itself by following steps:
+- From Github:
+  - Github actions runs with every PR of the project and you can view the tests results in the actions tab of github
+  - To rerun tests on a commit you can go to JimmyC7834/U.stick-battle-arena > actions > GameCI and click any PR then select 'Re-Run all jobs'
+  - The test will then take 10-20 minutes to run and will make sure the game scuccessfully builds for Windows and the Unity web plugin.
+It will also run all unit tests     controlled by the Unity TestRunner
+- From Unity:
+  - Note: The Unit tests that can be ran from Unity are the same that are ran automatically in github actions upon a PR
+  - Download and install Unity and open the project repo folder as a project using editor version 2021.3.16f1
+  - Once in the editor, at the top click Window>General>Test Runner
+  - A small window will appear with a list of tests
+  - To run a particular test you can double click it in the list
+  - To run all tests select 'Run All' in the top left of the Test Runner window
 ### Our goal
 Our goal is to ship a finished game with refined details and fun gameplay by the end of the quarter.
 Also, to gain group project and teamwork experience along the development process.
 ### Repo layout